emanuelefirmani/get-git-english/docs/internal.rst

 The line with bullet that you see on the left represents the ``commit`` object.
 In the panel on the right, instead, you may see the ``commit`` key.

-In general, unless we want to speak precisely of the internal model, as we are doing now, there's not a great need to represent the whole structure of  ``blobs`` and ``trees`` that constitutes a ``commit``.
+In general, unless we want to speak precisely of the internals model, as we are doing now, there's not a great need to represent the whole structure of  ``blobs`` and ``trees`` that constitutes a ``commit``.
 In fact, after the next paragraph we will start to represent the ``commit`` like in the figure